Quantum-Accelerators/quacc/docs/src/install/jobflow/fireworks.md

 ### Database Initialization

 To check that everything is working right with FireWorks, run `lpad reset` to ensure there is a connection to the database.
 Note that this will clear your FireWorks launchpad, so only use this command if you are new to FireWorks.

+## Read More

+For additional details of how to use FireWorks, refer to the full [FireWorks](https://github.com/materialsproject/fireworks) documentation.